samanthagmccormick/snap-gwt-tutorial/README.md

 * **web.xml** = Java web application descriptor
 * **GreetingService.java, GreetingServiceAsync.java, GreetingServiceImpl.java** = GWT sample RPC classes
 * **gwt-servlet.jar** = GWT server runtime library
+* **Main.java, Main.ui.xml** = UI Binder screen
+ * The UiBinder framework allows you to do exactly that: build your apps as HTML pages with GWT widgets sprinkled throughout them
+  * encourages a clean separation of the aesthetics of your UI (a declarative XML template) from its programmatic behavior (a Java class);
+  * There are no loops, no conditionals, no if statements in its markup, and only a very limited expression language.
+UiBinder allows you to lay out your user interface.
+It’s still up to the widgets or other controllers themselves to convert rows of data into rows of HTML.

 ### Link to Tutorial